Imide: Properties

-Being highly polar, imides exhibit good solubility in polar media.
+Being highly polar, imides exhibit good solubility in polar organic solvents.
+Unlike the structurally related acid anhydrides, they resist hydrolysis and some can even be recrystallized from boiling water.

 The N–H center for imides derived from ammonia is acidic and can participate in hydrogen bonding.
-Unlike the structurally related acid anhydrides, they resist hydrolysis and some can even be recrystallized from boiling water.
+The N-H group is weakly acidic as indicated in the case of maleimide, with a pKa estimated at 10.

 Occurrence and applications

 Many high strength or electrically conductive polymers contain imide subunits, i.e., the polyimides.
 One example is Kapton where the repeat unit consists of two imide groups derived from aromatic tetracarboxylic acids.
 Another example of polyimides is the polyglutarimide typically made from polymethylmethacrylate (PMMA) and ammonia or a primary amine by aminolysis and cyclization of the PMMA at high temperature and pressure, typically in an extruder.
 This technique is called reactive extrusion.
 A commercial polyglutarimide product based on the methylamine derivative of PMMA, called Kamax, was produced by the Rohm and Haas company.
 The toughness of these materials reflects the rigidity of the imide functional group.

 Interest in the bioactivity of imide-containing compounds was sparked by the early discovery of the high bioactivity of the Cycloheximide as an inhibitor of protein biosynthesis in certain organisms.
 Thalidomide, famous for its adverse effects, is one result of this research.
 A number of fungicides and herbicides contain the imide functionality.
 Examples include Captan, which is considered carcinogenic under some conditions, and Procymidone.

 In the 21st century new interest arose in thalidomide's immunomodulatory effects, leading to the class of immunomodulators known as immunomodulatory imide drugs (IMiDs).